FisaGamer/docs/docs/api-auth.md

 AzAuth has been designed with [Gson](https://github.com/google/gson) as its only dependency, so you can use it perfectly well if you don't use
-OpenLauncherLib, you can simply use `AzAuthenticator#authenticate(String username, String password)` and that give you directly an `AuthResult` containing nickname, uuid, rank, access token and lots of other useful data.
+OpenLauncherLib, you can simply use `AzAuthenticator#authenticate(String username, String password)` and that give you directly an `User` containing username, uuid, rank, access token and lots of other useful data.